 In a New Jersey divorce, courts decide marital property distribution according to what is fair, not necessarily equal.
 However, before property can be divided and debts allocated, it is necessary to identify the accurate value of such marital assets and liabilities.
-At Michael J. Stein, Attorney at Law, we help clients in Moorestown and Mount Holly in the division of assets in divorce.
-Attorney Michael J. Stein offers more than a decade of experience and is sensitive to his clients’ needs as he guides them through divorce.
+At Michael J. Stein Attorney At Law, Attorney at Law, we help clients in Moorestown and Mount Holly in the division of assets in divorce.
+Attorney Michael J. Stein Attorney At Law offers more than a decade of experience and is sensitive to his clients’ needs as he guides them through divorce.

 Experience With Critical Valuations of Businesses and Investments

-At Michael J. Stein, Attorney at Law, we represent men and women facing challenges in their New Jersey divorce.
+At Michael J. Stein Attorney At Law, Attorney at Law, we represent men and women facing challenges in their New Jersey divorce.
 Mr. Stein’s experience in real estate law offers an additional benefit to clients with complex property concerns in their divorce.

 Protecting your financial interests in a New Jersey divorce begins with accurate valuations of real estate, business interests, collections, employment benefits, retirement accounts, and other assets and liabilities that are subject to division.

 - Real estate asset valuations: Depending on the nature of the real estate, ascertaining the fair value can be relatively straightforward or can be more involved.
 For example, obtaining the value of investment rental properties, including the value of rental income or profits brought in by such rental properties, will require closer scrutiny than obtaining the market value of the marital home.